ShaunCurtis/CEC-Publish/README.md

 ##### LoadRecordAsync

-The record loading code is broken out as it's used outside the component lifecycle methods.
+Record loading code is broken out so it can be used outside the component lifecycle methods.
 It's implemented from bottom up (base method is called before any local code).

 The primary record load functionaility is in *RecordComponentBase* which gets and loads the record based on ID.  *EditComponentBase* adds the extra functionality for editing rather than just viewing the record.